Last updated on

 NUT BUTTER: Another classic combo for with bananas is peanut butter.
 Alternative nut butters like almond, cashew or walnut butter will work equally well.

-STEP TWO: Take a loaf pan and either grease and flour it or line it with parchment paper.
+STEP TWO: Take an 8 ½ x 4 ½ inch loaf pan and either grease and flour it or line it with parchment paper.

 STEP THREE: Peel and mash the bananas.